Uche05/ci-p1-ailib/README.md

 ### Future Site Users

 - As a future site user, I would like to explore a timeline of feature releases, so that I can see how the site has evolved over time.
+- AS a future site user, I want to click on a timeline event to be taken to a detailed page about that update or feature, so that I can learn more about the specific changes or improvements.

 ## Wireframes